STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 ```
 The resulting colored point clouds are contained in several PLY files `fig_*.ply`.
 The text files `fig_*.txt` contain one integer per line corresponding to one label per point (where `-1` means that the point is unlabeled).
+Note that it takes around 40 minutes with 8 cores at 3.70GHz and 32G of RAM.

 #### Process other 3D point clouds